imagej/imagej.github.io/_pages/plugins/vtea.md

 **Original image referencing.** The power of 3DTC in VTEA enables the localization of identified cells in the analysis space in the original image, *in situ*, and in 3D with [ClearVolume](/plugins/clearvolume).

 This brief [video](/media/demostration.mov) describes VTEA's core behaviors.
-VTEA's utility has been demonstrated in this [paper](http://jasn.asnjournals.org/content/early/2017/02/01/ASN.2016091027.full).
+VTEA's utility has been demonstrated in a number of [papers](https://imagej.net/plugins/vtea#vtea-reference).

 We developed VTEA out of a need to unify the various tasks involved in image processing, segmenting, exploring and analyzing large 3D fluorescence light microscopy image volumes ranging from 50-100s of microns thick.
 Our solution is predicated upon the idea that *image processing, segmentation and analysis of 3D image volumes is best implemented with a bidirectional interactive user interface from image processing to analysis*.